Bellator 278: Background

 The event marked the promotion's fifth visit to Hawaii and first since Bellator 236 in December 2019.
 The event was dedicated to military and first responders meaning that there would be no tickets on sale to the general public.

 The event was headlined by a Bellator Women's Flyweight World Championship bout between undefeated current champion Juliana Velasquez and Liz Carmouche.

 The event also featured two wild card qualifier bouts for the Bellator Bantamweight World Grand Prix due to injuries removing Bellator Bantamweight World Champion Sergio Pettis and James Gallagher from the tournament.
 Josh Hill was to face Enrique Barzola with the winner later meeting Magomed Magomedov in the opening round, while the winner of the second qualifier between Jornel Lugo and Danny Sabatello would face Leandro Higo in the first round of the tournament.
 Due to Covid, Hill had to pull out of the bout and was replaced by Nikita Mikhailov.

 A bantamweight bout between Cee Jay Hamilton and Jared Scoggins was scheduled for this event.
-However, Scoggins pulled out of the bout for unknown reasons and was replaced by Érik Pérez.
+However, Scoggins pulled out of the bout for unknown reasons and was replaced by Erik Pérez.
 Pérez in turn pulled out of the bout and Hamilton was not rebooked, instead being paid his show money, despite not weighing in or fighting.

 A lightweight bout between Tofiq Musayev and Zach Zane was scheduled for this event.
 However, the bout was scrapped after Zane pulled out for unknown reasons and Tofiq wasn't rebooked against a new opponent.